TNK-BP on defensive after rebuke from Russia

-MOSCOW, April 20 TNK-BP, Russia's third-largest crude oil producer, said it was aware of the the urgency of environmental issues, such as the need for pipeline maintenance, following a barrage of criticism from the government over oil spills in Siberia.
+MOSCOW TNK-BP TNBP.MM, Russia's third-largest crude oil producer, said it was aware of the urgency of environmental issues, such as the need for pipeline maintenance, following a barrage of criticism from the government over oil spills in Siberia.

 "Since the company was established in September 2003, environmental protection has been and remains a priority in TNK-BP's business activities," the company said on Friday.

-"During that time the company has invested $2.1 billion in environmental programmes, including $285 million at Samotlor over the past three years."
+"During that time the company has invested $2.1 billion (1.3 billion pounds) in environmental programmes, including $285 million at Samotlor over the past three years."

-Earlier this week, government officials attacked the company, half-owned by British oil group BP, threatening it with damages over spills in Western Siberia, including the huge Samotlor field, raising questions about TNK-BP's generous dividends.
+Earlier this week, government officials attacked the company, half-owned by British oil group BP (BP.L), threatening it with damages over spills in Western Siberia, including the huge Samotlor field, raising questions about TNK-BP's generous dividends.

 TNK-BP accounts for 29 percent of BP's total production and 27 percent of its reserves.
 Dividends from jointly controlled companies make up about 14 percent of BP's profit.